magarenzo/Minimalist-GroupMe-Bot/README.md

 ---

-This script was created to send a random bird fact daily to my team's GroupMe chat.
+This bot was created to send a random bird fact daily to my team's GroupMe chat.